 Place of Publication: Toulouse

-Uncontrolled Keywords: Discrete choice, unobserved information, mixture model, set identification
+Uncontrolled Keywords: Discrete choice, unobserved information, mixture model, set identification.

 JEL Classification: C5 - Econometric Modeling